Tuesday January 5, 11am – 1pm EST

 Catherine Hezser Mishnah and Greco-Roman Law

-Jonathan Milgram Mishnah and Ancient Near East Law
+Jonathan Milgram Mishnah and Ancient Near Eastern Law

 Tuesday January 12, 11am – 1pm EST